About Date

 Date to Timestamp

 Converting date to a timestamp (or milliseconds) allows you to represent a specific moment in time as a numeric value.
 Timestamps are commonly used in databases and computer systems for accurate timekeeping and data manipulation.
+If you are looking for the opposite conversion, you can visit: milliseconds to date.

 Date to ISO 8601